Spdware/University-Notes/University/archive/BIS 1/Information Processing Perspective.md

 ![350](https://i.imgur.com/7erQa30.png)

-Choice is usually made by price and usually people choose trusting the market and it self-regulation system.
+Choice is usually made by price and usually people choose trusting the market and its self-regulation system.
 Problem on low end and high end market as the middle market(Mass Market, 80% of the market) is usually self-regulated.
 Usually individual buy from mass market but if they want to save money or they don't really have choice they buy stuff from low market.
 In the other hands if individuals want some precise merch and they don't want to compromise they will buy from the high end market.
 Usually there is a phase of matchmaking where I search for the supplier that satisfies my needs.
 A good market is a market that minimize the cost of transactions.
 There have to be multiple supplier that are competing between them.